gemini-cli-extensions/datacommons/README.md

 # Data Commons Extension for Gemini CLI

-This is a Gemini CLI extension that allows you to interact with the [Data Commons](https://datacommons.org/) knowledge graph using natural language.
+This is a Gemini CLI extension that allows you to query public datasets from [Data Commons](https://datacommons.org/) using natural language, grounding AI responses in authoritative data to reduce hallucinations.

 ## Prerequisites